fahmida-an/b8a8-donation-campaign-fahmida-an/README.md

 * Nav bar with menus
 * 4 categories donations availability
-* Donation details available and All Donation section
+* Donation details available, All Donation section and a pie chart